nejckorasa/nejckorasa.github.io/content/posts/data-oriented-programming-in-java.md

 Data Oriented Programming (DOP) is gaining momentum in the Java ecosystem due to recent language features streamlining its adoption.
 While conceptually straightforward, DOP offers significant advantages.
 But what is it?

 How do we build our objects?
 Where does the state go?
 Where does the behavior go?
-Within OOO you could just bundle state and behavior together.
+OOO encourages us to bundle state and behavior together.
 But what if we separated this?
 What if data became the primary focus, with logic completely separated?
 This is the central idea of Data Oriented Programming (DOP), simple.

 So instead of emphasizing objects with bundled state and methods, **DOP centers around simple data structures**.
 The application's logic and behavior are implemented as independent functions that operate on this data.
 The data itself is passive; the intelligence lies in the functions.
+[Inside Java](https://inside.java/2024/05/23/dop-v1-1-introduction/) defines DOP with the following principles:
+- Model data immutably and transparently.
+- Model the data, the whole data, and nothing but the data.
+- Make illegal states unrepresentable.
+- Separate operations from data.

 ## Why Consider DOP?
 The Benefits